Lead quizzes I’m talking about is a tool for business to involve users into a dialog.

-Contact information is the final step, because psychologically most people are willing to provide personal information only after passing the test.
+Contact information is the final step because psychologically most people are willing to provide personal data only after passing the test.

-Based on the information received, the company can make a detailed commercial offer and relieve clients of unnecessary questions during further communication.
+Based on the information received, the company can make a full commercial offer and relieve clients of additional questions during further communication.

 Quiz as a way to attract (and convert) leads

 This method is unusual.
-Despite all the efficiency there’s no advertising aspect to it.
-During the test users better understand what they really want.
+Despite all the efficiency, there’s no advertising aspect to it.
+During the test users better understand what they want.

-Test: “What colours of the room are right for you?”.
-The trick is that people on social networks do not react to such tests as an ad, but pay attention to it in case they really have problem with choice.
+Test: “What colors of the room are right for you?”.
+The trick is that people on social networks do not react to such tests as an ad, but pay attention to it in case they have a problem with choice.

 - size of the bathroom;